nairuzabulhul/R3d-Buck3T/PTP/Web_Security/Web Security Notes.md

 	- __Wappalyzer__

-	- __Netcat__: allows to establish connection to the web server . once it is establish, use __HEAD HTTP__ to get web server 			      inforamtion. __Server and X-Powered are the most important fields that can reveal the server type, version and 			      the technology__
+	- __Netcat__: allows to establish connection to the web server . once it is establish, use __HEAD HTTP__ to get web server 			      inforamtion. __Server , X-Powered and Cookies are the most important fields that can reveal the server type, version and the technology__

 	- __Httprint__: